MonBoza/NeuroSpace/README.md

 - Make sure .gitignore is added to the repository
 - Navigate to the NeuroSpace directory and follow the front and backend setup below

 ### Back end setup

-1) navigate to the Back end directory and then the NeuroSpace directory by running the following in the command line
+1) Navigate to the "backend" directory within the NeuroSpace folder using the command line:

 ```bash
 cd backend
 ```

-2) Start your virtual environment by running
+2) Activate your virtual environment:

 ```bash
 . .venv/bin/activate
 ```

-3) Navigate to the NeuroSpace directory and run the following to start the server
+3) Start the server by running:

 ```bash
 python manage.py runserver